数据代理

 Prerequisites

-Please ensure the following steps are completed to make the Data Agent available:
+Please ensure the following steps are completed to make the Data Agent operational:

 - Installation and Startup: Complete the installation of the HENGSHI service by following the Installation and Startup Guide.